thetobysiu/Deepstory/README.md

 It supports transformers model, and pytorch-dctts models

+### HTTPS Note

+The Flask web interface in this project is intended primarily for local use.
+If the application is exposed publicly, HTTPS is recommended to avoid transmitting data in plaintext.

+For small-scale or experimental deployments, a reverse proxy such as ngrok or a standard web server (for example, Nginx with TLS) can be used to provide HTTPS without modifying the application code.

 ## Live Demo (Finally Updated)
 Now you can experience the ancient technology from 5 years ago!
 Actually kind of amazing how GPT is capable of nowadays.